Use these five communication strategies to effectively resolve workplace conflict.

-Here are four ways to resolve conflict – and improve colleague relationships – through better communication. https://www.businessnewsdaily.com
+Here are five ways to resolve conflict – and improve colleague relationships – through better communication.

 1. Address issues immediately and openly.

-"Not addressing the conflict until a later time allows resentments to simmer," said Nick Kamboj, CEO of Aston & James LLC.
+"Not addressing the conflict until a later time allows resentments to simmer," Nick Kamboj, CEO of Aston & James LLC told Business News Daily.
 It's important to address the issue immediately and transparently.

-Erin Wortham, people engagement manager at Insights Learning and Development, agreed that fast resolution retains a sense of harmony in the workplace and advised leaders to encourage open dialogue during these discussions.
+Erin Wortham, director of talent at Headspring and former people engagement manager at Insights Learning and Development, agreed that fast resolution retains a sense of harmony in the workplace and advised leaders to encourage open dialogue during these discussions.
 Similarly, in their book, The Essential Workplace Conflict Handbook (Career Press, 2015), authors Cornelia Gamlem and Barbara Mitchell said getting to the source of a problem involves honest conversations and a little detective work.

 "Get good information by varying the types of questions you ask, such as open-ended questions, close-ended questions, fact-based questions or opinion-based questions," Gamlem said.